Bryan-Michael-Tice/ns-3-dev-git-fso/src/fso/doc/fso.rst

  * The channel model currently assumes only a single transmitter, which may transmit to multiple receivers.

- * The ``FsoErrorModel`` abstract base class must be derived from to provide an error model to the ``FsoPhy``.
+ * The ``FsoErrorModel`` abstract base class must be subclassed to provide an error model to the ``FsoPhy``.
 The Fso module provides ``FsoDownLinkErrorModel`` as an error model class for the downlink case (satellite to optical ground station unidirectional link) and can be used as reference for the creation of new error models.

 Building New Module